Key Takeaways:

 How can I avoid copyright infringement?

-To avoid copyright infringement, familiarise yourself with the field of copyright law, obtain proper licenses or permissions, and use Creative Commons-licensed content when possible.
+To avoid copyright infringement, familiarise yourself with the aspects of copyright law, obtain proper licenses or permissions, and use Creative Commons-licensed content when possible.

 What is the difference between fair use and copyright infringement?